nomasters/handshake/design-docs/handshake-core.md

 ## Introduction

-Handshake is designed to be a decentralized p2p symmetric encrypted communications tool based on in-person initialization of communication so that all future transmissions rely symmetric key cryptography.
+Handshake is designed to be an experiment in hashbased and OTP symmetric encrypted communications tool based on in-person initialization of communication so that all future transmissions rely symmetric key cryptography.
 This is primarily a design for out-of-band communication in which communicating parties are worried about potential compromises in asymmetric encryption methodology, CA poisoning, or relying on centralized service providers for communications technology.

 Handshake is designed initially to work on IPFS and hashmap, but there are no technical reasons other backends couldn't be supported.
 In fact, in discussions, the core developers want to encourage a sort of "strategies" approach in which handshake participants might pick and choose tooling that works best for their needs.
 For the sake of focus, this specification utilizes hashmap and IPFS, but tooling like Iota MAM, ethereum smart contracts, and other systems should be able to be incorporated in the future.

 Unique characteristics of handshake:

+- This isn't meant to be your daily-driver, necessarily, but more a set of tools and patterns that allow back-end agnostic communication patterns between concerned parties.
-- There are no centralized user accounts, no identifying information about the users handled by a third part.
-This is possible because each new chat session utilizes a uniquely generated ipfs config, which has a unique id and private key.
-This is used specifically for IPNS, to tag the "latest" update to a message history.
+- There are no centralized user accounts, no personally identifiable information about the users handled by a third party.
+This is possible, in the initial implementation, because each new chat group utilizes client-side generated ed25519 keys for signing encrypted references to the latest message in [hashmap](https://hashmap.sh) and no authentication is required for public ipfs gateways for message storage.
 - encryption keys are never transmitted over the internet.
-This is due to the nature of the initial configuration.
+This is due to the nature of the initial configuration and device storage.
-- Meta-data about who is involved in the chat is never transmitted over the public internet.
+- Meta-data about who is involved in the chat is never transmitted over the internet.
+- No identity persistence exists across chats.
+New chat specific keys are generated per chat group creation.
+Bob in chat A with Alice has no publicly identifiable relationship to Bob in Chat B with Billy

 Here is a scenario for initializing a handshake session:

-- Bob taps on the new chat icon and is offered Initiate or Join.
-He chooses initiate.
+- Bob chooses to initiate a new chat group.
-- Alice taps on the new chat icon and is offered Initiate or Join.
-She chooses join.
+- Alice chooses to join a new chat group.
-- Bob is presented with a couple of basic configuration questions and then a QR code is displayed
+- Bob is presented with a couple of basic configuration questions which in turn generates a QR code meant for Alice to scan.
 - Alice is prompted to scan the initiator code.
-- Bob and Alice's devices connect and each other and go through the process of sharing keys and configuration data
+- Bob and Alice's devices connect and each other and go through the process of sharing keys and configuration data, this includes important out-of-band initiators such as seed data, configuration details, and initial connection keys and signatures
 - An initialization message is posted from each device to ensure everything is setup properly
-- bob and Alice have successfully setup a new handshake chat
+- bob and Alice have successfully setup a new handshake chat group

 Under the hood this is what is happening:

 - When a new chat is initialized, either as an initiator or a joiner, a set of keys and config files are generated specifically for the chat session.
 No unique info is shared across chats.
-There is no concept of a "user identity" that persists since both parties must meet in person and this tool is designed to be low-knowledge out-of-band p2p encrypted chat tool.
+There is no concept of a "user identity" that persists outside of an isolated chat since both parties must meet in person and this tool is designed to be low-knowledge out-of-band encrypted chat tool.
 - In its default configuration, the chat tool uses IPFS public gateways to submit data to the IPFS network and it uses a hashmap gateway to submit a client side encrypted message that references the "latest message" IPFS hash.
 - Bob generates an initial symmetric key, along with the connection info for Alice to connect to, this initial data a json blob encoded into a QR code.
 This includes "strategy" info on how to "mix generated keys" including salt, an offset integer, and mixing strategy.
 - When Alice scans the code, the has all the necessary info to start the process of setting up a direct local network exchange with bob.